majaha/mcedit-filters/README.md

 mcedit-filters
 ==============

-#Render Maps
+### Render Maps
-This Filter Renders Minecraft map items, and can also make large wall maps using item frames.
+This filter renders Minecraft map items, and can also make large wall maps using item frames.